d3x0r/sack.vfs/apps/http-ws/README.md

 Includes a simple router which can be applied to a server mentioned above.

 Supports only most basic express-like interface.
 Route matching can be done by String or RexExp.
+`use()` handlers match a path prefix and `all()` handlers match a route for any HTTP method.
+When a matching handler calls `next()`, routing falls through to the next matching handler or the static resource handler.

 ``` js
 import {uExpress} from "sack.vfs/http-ws/uexpress.mjs"